 The introduction should be written in understandable language to attract the attention of a wide range of readers to the scientific issue touched upon in the paper.
-Previous results should be mentioned, and the main goal of the work should be legibly formulated.
+Previous results, obtained primarily in the last 5-10 years, should be mentioned, the main goal of the work should be legibly formulated, and relevance of the study should be explained.